loomnetwork/transfer-gateway-example/AddingAssets.md

 ```
 which wraps the `withdrawERC721` method on our very own `Gateway.sol` contract.
 This method, as you can [see in our own codebase](https://github.com/loomnetwork/transfer-gateway-example/blob/master/truffle-ethereum/contracts/Gateway.sol#L69-L77), does some validation checks which I'm glossing over here, but you can _also_ see in [our own (forked) codebase](https://github.com/loomnetwork/transfer-gateway-example/blob/master/truffle-ethereum/contracts/ValidatorManagerContract.sol#L38-L48) and then wraps some basic ERC721 transfer logic.

+### this.props
+If you're wondering about `this.props`, check out `webclient/index.js` where you'll see all of the components being initialized with the correct set of `dc_managers` and `eth_managers`.

+## Summary
+The goal of this doc is to give a path through the code base so you can follow the thread from reading, and then use it to dig more into the codebase.
+I'll add to it and make it more clear, but for me there was a gap between the conceptual "what was happening" and the literal code paths and organization of _how it was happening_.